ElDiVer/WhoisLibrary/README.md

 WhoisLibrary
 ==================

-This is a draft of a java library that provides a basic and simple api to perform whois requests.
+This is a java library that provides a basic and simple api to perform whois requests.
+It's currently in alpha status.

-The requests that actually it can perform are only for the following domain types:
+The requests it can perform actually are only for the following domains:
 * .com
 * .net
 * .edu
 * .org
 * .it

-This library is easy to use, and easy to extend, if you want to add a support for a new tld, you just have to extend the Template class.
-The whois URL is passed to the constructor as argument, you have to load operations using the loadOperations method.
+This library is easy to use, and easy to extend, if you want to add a support for a new TLD, you have to just extend the Template class.
+Parse operations are filled into an array of objects derived from ParseOperation.
+There are actually three derived classes :

+* StringOperation

+It's used to get strings from the input stream.

+* DateOperation

+It's used to get, parse and convert dates from String to Date.

+* SkipOperation

+This is optional, and should be use to instruct the parser to ignore a given number of lines.

+The whois server URL is passed to the constructor as argument, you have to load operations using the loadOperations method.

+Please see the templates directory for examples.

-Then, you have to add an entry into the file whois.properties, in the following format:
+Once you created your Template, you have to add an entry into the file domain_map.properties, in the following format:

 tld=fullclassName